sauln/ICRI/README.md

 bline
 ==============================

-Prototype of ICRI algorithm for B-line freight bicycle route optimization
+Prototype for the ICRI algorithm found in

-Run stable pipeline with ./run_problem.sh r101

-(built with Cookiecutter-data-science)
+> Figliozzi,  M. A.  An  Iterative  Route  Construction  and  Improvement
+> Algorithm for the Vehicle Routing Problem with Soft-Time Windows.
+> Transportation Research Part C,
+> Vol. 18, No. 5, pp. 668–679.

+Intent is to develop a stochastic generalization of the problem and apply it specifically to the  B-line freight bicycle routing.

+Run current tests and demonstration of capabilities with
+$./run_problem.sh r101

 Project Organization
 ------------